trcrsired/Portable-Cpp-Guideline/README.md

 This rule applies to CRT APIs, including fopen(3) _fdopen(3).
 You should _wfdopen for windows NT (Yes, this includes Windows 10).
 Better use them with win32 or NT APIs.

-### Windows does provide file descriptors, and file descriptors on Windows are not win32 HANDLE
+### Windows does provide file descriptors, and they are not the same as win32 HANDLE.

-I have heard many people say windows do not provide file descriptors, which is untrue.
-The windows CRT implements file descriptors with win32 HANDLE.
+Windows does provide file descriptors, and the Windows CRT actually implements file descriptors using Win32 HANDLE internally.
+So, although the programming interface to access file descriptors on Windows is different from that on UNIX-based systems, file descriptors can still be used in Windows programs.

 See the API: ```_open_osfhandle``` https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/open-osfhandle?view=msvc-170